PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 ### `less` isn't `more`

-The history of this commandline utility is somewhre beyond confusing.
-It postdates `more`, which was a less flexible version of the pgining utility (i.e. utilities that take text and paginate it for display), but it predates the less common utility `most`.
+The history of this commandline utility is somewhat beyond confusing.
+It postdates `more`, which was a less flexible version of the pageing utility (i.e. utilities that take text and paginate it for display), but it predates the less common utility `most`.
 To quote the [Slackware Linux Essentials Guide](http://www.slackbook.org/html/file-commands-pagers.html): 'If `less` is more than `more`, `most` is more than `less`.

 If your platform has `most` installed, it's worth looking through the `man` page and learning about it.
 It lets you open multiple file buffers at once, among other niceties.

-`less` is the goto butter-knife here.
+`less` is the goto pocket-knife here.

 The syntax is simply `less <filename>`, i.e. `less myfile.html`